ParallelMaths/parallel/pages/academy-4-week-2.md

 * [ ] 531
 {.col-5}

-^^^ hint id=5_1_1 marks=1
-For this problem, it will be helpful to remember the divisibility tests for 3 and 5.

-We could write down a list which contains all the multiples of 15 in the given interval.

-There are too many to do this quickly and so instead just write down the first three and the last three.

-You can then count how many numbers should be in the full list using a method discussed during tutorials.
-^^^

 ---

 Writing them as a list we have 1005, 1020, 1035, ...,  9960, 9975, 9000.